zmj/sqlite-fast/README.md

-# SQLite-Fast
+# Sqlite.Fast

-SQLite-Fast is a high performance, low allocation SQLite wrapper targeting .NET Standard 2.0.
+Sqlite.Fast is a high performance, low allocation SQLite wrapper targeting .NET Standard 2.0.
 This library is available on NuGet: https://www.nuget.org/packages/Sqlite.Fast/

 This is a prototype under active development.
 Use at your own risk.
 Expect bugs and breaking changes.

 ### Use Case

-SQLite-Fast is intended for applications with a small number of distinct SQL queries (varying by parameters) that execute many times in a typical application session.
+Sqlite.Fast is intended for applications with a small number of distinct SQL queries (varying by parameters) that execute many times in a typical application session.

-SQLite-Fast precomputes a strongly-typed mapping from a SQL result row to a target C# type.
+Sqlite.Fast precomputes a strongly-typed mapping from a SQL result row to a target C# type.
 Each query execution reuses that mapping, meaning:
 * No reflection
 * No boxing

-SQLite-Fast does not include an ORM or query builder.
+Sqlite.Fast does not include an ORM or query builder.
 There are no plans to add one.
 If your application needs to dynamically construct non-parameterized queries, this library is not intended for your use case.

 ### How To